AbyszOne/Abysz_lab/README.md

 The most efficient way to use this tool is to allow a certain amount of corruption and ghosting, in exchange for more stable video.
 Once we have that base, we must use a second step in Stable Diffusion, at low denoising (1-4).
 In most cases, this brings back much of the detail, but retains the stability we've gained.

 # Multibatch-controlnet:
-The best, best way to use this tool is to use our "stabilized" video in img2img, and the original video in controlnet HED.
+The best, best way to use this tool is to use our "stabilized" video in img2img, and the original (REAL) video in controlnet HED.
 Then use a parallel batch to retrieve details.
 This considerably improves the multipass technique.
 Unfortunately, that function is not available in the controlnet gui as of this writing.

 # TODO
 Automatic1111 extension.
 Given my limited knowledge of programming, I had trouble getting my script to interact within A1111.
 I hope soon to solve details to integrate this tool.